CarlosNZ/fig-tree-evaluator/README.md

   { $getData: "user.firstName" }
   ```

-- Operators can even be represented as strings, written to resemble functions.
+- Operator nodes can even be represented as strings, written to resemble functions.
 The above example can be reduced further to just:
   ```js
   "$getData(user.firstName)"
   ```